Highlights

 The classic glass A-frame greenhouse uses more expensive materials so the structures are sturdy enough to withstand snow and allow you to grow your vegetables into the winter.

 If you have basic aptitude with tools and a free weekend, building a greenhouse is a good DIY project.
 You could build a greenhouse from a kit or a basic model in a weekend.
 You’ll need a friend or two to help since this is a big project that involves holding walls in place.
-You’ll just incur the cost of the kit or materials, which starts at around $500.
+You’ll just incur the cost of the kit or greenhouse materials, which starts at around $500.

-Cost to Install It Yourself vs. Hiring a Contractor
+DIY Greenhouse Cost vs. Hiring a Pro

-You’ll save on costs if you can build your greenhouse yourself.
+You’ll save on costs if you can build a greenhouse yourself.
 The cost of hiring two pros to build the greenhouse could be $750 per day.
 You might need to bring in pros to install a larger greenhouse or add features like plumbing and electricity.

+The cost of hiring a plumber is $45 to $200 per hour plus the cost of materials for an irrigation system or other greenhouse needs.
 If you need to run electricity to the greenhouse to power lights or a heater, expect to pay between $50 and $100 per hour to hire an electrician.
+If you need to level the yard to accommodate your greenhouse, expect to pay $50 per hour for grading.

 Labor